pingcap/docs/develop/dev-guide-sample-application-aws-lambda.md

 <div label="TiDB Serverless">

-1. In the TiDB Cloud Clusters page, select your TiDB Serverless cluster and go to the **Overview** page.
+1. In the TiDB Cloud [Clusters](https://tidbcloud.com/console/clusters) page, select your TiDB Serverless cluster and go to the **Overview** page.
 Click **Connect** in the upper right corner.

-2. In the pop-up window, confirm that the configuration is consistent with your runtime environment.
+2. In the connection dialog confirm that the configuration is consistent with your runtime environment.

    - Endpoint Type is **Public**.
    - Connect With is **General**.